vuelify/vite-plugin-pages/README.md

 ### Prerendering

-This package can be used in conjuction with @vuelify/vite-plugin-prerender to pick and choose what routes you prerender.
+This package can be used in conjunction with @vuelify/vite-plugin-prerender to pick and choose what routes you prerender.

 **COMING SOON**